LP12 Support

 Appearance: Look out for obvious signs of wear that is more than usual – the plinth, lid, top plate, and arm board should be reasonably clean and clear of any dents or scratches that may indicate abuse.
 If there are signs of abuse here, chances are good that more sensitive parts may have been damaged.

 If at all possible, ask a more knowledgeable friend to go with you to check out the unit.
-Remember that even if things look OK, you are buying the unit voetstoots and once it has left the seller's location, what goes wrong is for your pocket.
+Remember that even if things look OK, you are buying the unit voetstoots (as is, with known and unknown defects) and once it has left the seller's location, what goes wrong is for your expense.

 • This is a very effective and easy fix.
 Take some teak oil and a sponge.
 Pour a small amount of oil on the sponge and carefully smear it around the plinth.
 Using a sponge ensures the oil penetrates the grooves.
 If you live in a dry climate, you may have to do this every few months.